opensearch-project/opensearch-migrations/TrafficCapture/trafficCaptureProxyServer/README.md

      1. Log in to the Migration Console container.
      2. Go the Kafka tools directory cd kafka-tools/kafka/bin
-     3. Create the following file to allow communication with an AWS MSK cluster.
-Name it: `msk-iam-auth.properties`

-     ```
-     # --- Additional setup to use AWS MSK IAM library for communication with an AWS MSK cluster
-     # Sets up TLS for encryption and SASL for authN.
-     security.protocol = SASL_SSL

-     # Identifies the SASL mechanism to use.
-     sasl.mechanism = AWS_MSK_IAM

-     # Binds SASL client implementation.
-     sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required;

-     # Encapsulates constructing a SigV4 signature based on extracted credentials.
-     # The SASL client bound by "sasl.jaas.config" invokes this class.
-     sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler
-     ```

-     4. Run the following command to list the Kafka topics, and confirm that a new topic was created.
+     3. Run the following command to list the Kafka topics, and confirm that a new topic was created.
-         `./kafka-topics.sh —bootstrap-server "$MIGRATION_KAFKA_BROKER_ENDPOINTS" —list —command-config msk-iam-auth.properties`
+         `./kafka-topics.sh --bootstrap-server "$MIGRATION_KAFKA_BROKER_ENDPOINTS" --list --command-config ../../aws/msk-iam-auth.properties`